 Mancetter Parish Council

-The New School Room, St. Peter's Church, Mancetter, 7.00pm prompt
+The Bracebridge Centre, St. Peter's Church, Mancetter, 7.00pm prompt - PLEASE NOTE CHANGE OF VENUE

 The Mancetter Neighbourhood Plan (2015-29) will allow the Parish Council to have more influence on the planning decisions made by the Borough Council in the future.
 It will help to manage development and change so that the environmental, economic and social needs of local people can be taken into account to keep Mancetter Parish special.
 The Plan covers all of the Parish, including Mancetter village and Ridge Lane.